 “I was indeed, very young.
 I didn’t witness the waves of removal, taking men out from positions of power.
 I have no recollection of the chief-executives replacement programme.
 As far as women assuming all the top posts in politics, from local-level to the international stage, this happened a several years before I was born.”

-“It’s ironic, stood on the site of this battlefield, looking out towards that marshland.”
+“It feels ironic, stood on the site of this battlefield, looking out towards that marshland.”
 Chris blew wisps of smoke rising from the flare gun’s barrel.
-“Without the gender role swap of responsibilities in the mid twenty-twenties, by now we’d have walked straight into an environmental disaster and been done for, by likely military conflict.”
+“Without the gender role swap of responsibilities in the mid twenty-twenties, by now we’d have walked straight into an environmental disaster and been done for by a likely military conflict.”

 “I’m sure you’re right, Chris.”
 Charlotte stroked the side of her boyfriend’s face, finishing with two, slow taps of her finger on his nose.
 “Come on, it’s late.
 I’ll let you discharge the last two flare cartridges if you want and then I’ll drive us back to the hotel.
 We ought to catch ‘last orders’ at the bar if we’re quick, I’ll buy you a drink.”